 A brown colander filled with mandarin oranges with their green leaves attached.

-Mandarins are tender, juicy and sweet.
-They look like a small orange and they’re loaded with nutrients.
+Mandarins look like a small orange and they’re tender, juicy and sweet like an orange.

 A brown colander filled with mandarin oranges with their green leaves attached.
 A peeled mandarin orange sits next to the colander.